Stop State Capture

-Why a Referendum on Plebiscites and Proportional Representation?
+We Need A Referendum on Plebiscites and Proportional Representation

 We have one of the best governance systems in the world, thanks to our heritage.
 However, I believe the past two decades of unmandated population growth underscores two fundamental flaws in our constitution.